Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Introduction

 Even though lots of efforts are devoted to pushing the boundaries of POD-Galerkin ROMs applied to CFD (closure models \cite{wang_proper_2012,ahmed_closures_2021}, structure-preserving operators \cite{rosenberger_no_2023, klein_energy-conserving_2024, farhat_structure-preserving_2015}, hyper-reduction \cite{barrault_empirical_2004,chaturantabut_state_2012,farhat_structure-preserving_2015,klein_energy-conserving_2024}, stabilization \cite{ahmed_stabilized_2018,stabile_reduced_2019,li_pressure-stabilized_2025}, etc.), little effort has been made to finetune the timestep to maximize the "performance" of the time integration for these ROMs. \citet{sanderse_non-linearly_2020} indicated the use of the Gershgorin circle theorem as a possible way to estimate the eigenbounds of the combined reduced system to set the timestep, however no tests or implementation were presented.
-For structural mechanics, \citet{bach_stability_2018} performed an extensive analysis of the stability conditions for projection-based ROMs, where the maximum stable timesteps for both FOM and ROM were compared analytically.
+While recent non-intrusive frameworks have employed Gershgorin-based regularization to ensure the stability of learned operators, e.g., Gkimisis et al. {\cite{gkimisis2025}}, the present work realizes Sanderse's vision {\cite{sanderse_non-linearly_2020}} in an intrusive context by implementing a stability-based adaptive timestepper.
+This aligns with efforts in other fields, such as structural mechanics, where \citet{bach_stability_2018} performed an extensive analysis of the stability conditions for projection-based ROMs, where the maximum stable timesteps for both FOM and ROM were compared analytically.
 It was observed that the maximum stable timestep at the ROM level, assuming a linear problem, would not be smaller than the maximum stable timestep at the FOM level.
 To the best of our knowledge, such an analysis has not been performed for the nonlinear incompressible Navier-Stokes equations.

 Therefore, this work aims to bridge the gap between self-adaptive timestepping techniques developed for scale-resolving CFD simulations \cite{trias_self-adaptive_2011,trias_efficient_2024} and reduced-order models, as according to \citet{bach_stability_2018}, it should be possible to generally obtain larger timesteps.
+This observation is further supported by recent developments across various ROM paradigms.
+Beyond machine-learning-augmented frameworks that utilize coarsened timestepping \cite{Puri2025, pawar2025neural,san2018extreme}, both classical Galerkin {\cite{carlberg2017galerkin}} and non-intrusive projections {\cite{xiao2015non}} have demonstrated the ability to maintain stability and qualitative physics at temporal resolutions significantly coarser than the FOM.
 Thus, the potential benefit of using a ROM is twofold: the reduced cost due to dimension reduction, and marching faster in time due to larger timesteps.

 To extend existing self-adaptive timestepping methodologies to ROMs, the estimation of the eigenbounds should not break the leitmotif of reduced-order modeling \cite{stabile_finite_2018}: online FOM-size operations should be avoided, in order to preserve the efficiency of the ROM compared to the FOM.